newtonEMC2/next16poc/docs/use-cases.md

 * Edge functions with `runtime: 'edge'` for cart operations
 * Middleware for authentication, rate limiting, and session management
 * Response caching and headers for product data
+* `cacheComponents` not used here—use edge cache and headers

 ---